 When a patient achieves that magical 5 year survival mark, everyone celebrates the milestone and they are considered by most people to be “cured.”
 That is not necessarily accurate.
 What it means is exactly what it implies: They have survived five years since being diagnosed, nothing more.
 The average age at diagnosis of cancer is 6 for children and 66 for adults.
-While the chart at the right shows great progress in five year survival rates in childhood cancer from one period to another, it is only comparing five year survival rates, nothing more.
+While the chart at the right shows great progress has been made in five year survival rates in childhood cancer over the last 40 years, it is only comparing five year survival rates, nothing more.
 While it gives some comfort that we appear to be making good progress, it does not really measure survival beyond a five year period.
 Using a standard five year survival rate for cancer will take an adult diagnosed with cancer up to age 71, but it only takes a child up to age 11.
 Has the child really “survived” and beaten cancer?
 Sadly, the answer for a large number of children is, “No.” We need a more accurate “survival” measurement for children.

 There are several pieces of good legislation in play now that would benefit childhood cancers by improving research opportunities and increasing drug development.

 The following article was written by CJ Colton in February 2013.
 It highlights what a child goes through just to get to the five year “survival” point.
 Studies have proven that survivors of childhood cancer actually are fighting effects of their “life-saving” treatments for the remainder of their lives: